Detailed content of our market study

 1.1 Definition and scope of study

-Confectionery products, mainly made from sugar and enhanced with flavorings and colorings, come in a variety of attractive forms, including jelly beans, lollipops and chewing gums.
+Confectionery products, mainly made from sugar and enhanced with flavorings and colorings, come in a variety of attractive forms, such as jelly beans, lollipops and chewing gums.
 These products appeal to a wide audience, from children to adults.

 This recovery is underpinned by innovation on the part of manufacturers, who have adapted to consumer expectations in terms of naturalness and quality.
 Considerable efforts to eliminate controversial ingredients and develop healthier recipes have helped meet growing demand for less artificial, more authentic products.